leoreeves/projects/README.md

 ### [Geolocation Weather App](https://leoreeves.github.io/projects/geolocation-weather-app/)

-Simple weather app built for _freeCodeCamp_, it displays the local weather for the user based on browser geolocation.
+Simple weather app built for _freeCodeCamp_.
+It displays the local weather for the user based on browser geolocation.

 Built using: